-The estimated fund balance as of June 30, 2016 is \$491,500.
+The estimated fund balance as of June 30, 2018 is \$448,956.
 This includes a capital improvement reserve of \$163,132 for eventual replacement of the outfall pump and four lift pumps and \$25,000 for park equipment and/or vandalism related capital costs.
+This fiscal approach is aimed at accumulating a sufficient reserve by the time the pumps are replaced so that no increase in the annual assessment will be necessary to cover these costs.